 Your kitten will be fully weaned when you collect them.

 They should have dry food available at all times.
-I recommend Royal Canin kitten biscuits which they are used to.
-They should have kitten food until they are about 1 year then you can change to adult biscuits.
+They have been having Royal Canin Kitten biscuits.
+They should have kitten biscuits until they are about 1 year old then you can change to the adult biscuits.

 They will need to have 2 meat feeds a day, one in the morning and one in the evening.
-They have been used to having fresh raw mince, either lamb or beef.
+I feed my cats and kittens a raw meat diet and I strongly recommend you continue this, as there is nothing better for them than a natural diet.

 Fresh water must be available at all times.